kevinkong/Emmagee/README.md

 you should not miss:
 * Open source
 * Easy to use
-* Process-specific monitoring, including CPU, memory, network traffic, battery current and status
+* Process-specific monitoring, including CPU, memory, network traffic, battery current, launching time and status
 * Floating window that renders real-time process status
 * CSV format report that can be converted into any other format you want
 * User-defined collecting interval